WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Deploying the App

 Now that we have a basic React app, let's deploy it.
-This will be similar to how we previously deployed server-rendered apps but with a few additional steps.
+This will be similar to how we previously deployed server-rendered apps, but with a few additional steps.

 ### Building a Production React App